 It is highly likely that the drive letter will be different from the original.
-This can be adjusted manually within the VM.
+This can be adjusted manually within the virtual machine.

 Post-recovery actions required

-Accessing the data on the restored virtual disk will require the following manual intervention:
+Accessing the data on the restored virtual disk will require the following manual interventions:

-- Start your VM normally and log in.
+- Start your virtual machine as normal and log in.

 Note: Bringing newly added disks online can be configured through the Policy Editor to happen automatically.